Voilett-Roze/asus/Using-ipset.md

 Grabs list of active ip addresses from abuse.ch and malwaredomainlist and blocks ips.

+its recommended not to store this script in firewall-start rather add the script to /opt/bin/malware-block

+then type this

+nano /jffs/scripts/services-start

+and append

+cru a malware-filter ""0 */12 * * */opt/bin/malware-block"

+save it this will make malware-block run every 12th hour and update the router.
 ```
 #!/bin/sh
 # Original script by swetoast.
 Updates by Neurophile & Octopus.
+# Revision 2

 path=/opt/var/cache/malware-filter              # Set your path here
 regexp=`echo "\b([0-9]{1,3}\.){3}[0-9]{1,3}\b"`         # Dont change this value